Babu Rajab Ali: Biography

 Babu Rajab Ali was born as Rajab Ali Khan on 10 August 1894 in a Muslim Rajput family to father Mian Dhamaali Khan and mother Jiooni in the village of Sahoke of Firozpur district (now Moga district) in Punjab Province (British India).
 He had four sisters and one younger brother.
 His uncle Haji Ratan was a talented Kavishar as well.

 He had his primary schooling from a neighbouring village of Banbiha, then high schooling in Moga and passed matriculation in 1912 from Barjindra High School, Faridkot.
 He was a good athlete and football player.
 He was the captain of the cricket team of his school.
 Later on he graduated with diploma in civil engineering, commonly known as Overseeri in Punjab those days, from an engineering school in Gujrat district.
 He worked as an overseer in Irrigation department.
 His first appointment as an Overseer was in Peshawar Tehsil (Pakistan).He also worked as an Overseer in village Akhara, Tehsil Jagraon (Ludhiana) at Canal Rest House Akhara (ref: an article by Labh Singh Sandhu in the leading newspaper "Punjabi Tribune" on 10 August 2012).
+Later he Worked for a long period in Bathinda.
+He stayed at Canal rest house Village Teona, Bathinda.
+He did most of his literary works while his stay at Bathinda.
+His poetry of Bathinda villages is particularly very famous.

 He was married to Bhago Begum, Rehmat Bibi, Fatima and Daulat Bibi and had – four sons Akaal Khan, Shamsher Khan, Adaalat Khan & Ali Sardar and two daughters Shamshad Begum & Gulzar Begum.

 In 1947, after the Partition of India, he migrated to Pakistan.

 He died on 6 June 1979.